Boeing gets nod to test new 787 battery, wins big 737 order

-Also on Tuesday, sources told Reuters the planemaker was close to signing a $15 billion deal to sell about 170 single-aisle 737 planes to budget Irish carrier Ryanair (RYA.I).
+Also on Tuesday, sources told Reuters the planemaker was close to signing a $15 billion deal to sell about 170 single-aisle 737 planes to budget Irish carrier Ryanair.

-Boeing's shares closed up 1.5 percent, hitting an almost five-year high, and extended gains in after-hours trade, while shares in Japan's GS Yuasa Corp (6674.T), the battery maker for Dreamliner, rose 0.9 percent in Tokyo on Wednesday, outpacing a 0.5 percent drop in the benchmark Nikkei .N225.
+Boeing’s shares closed up 1.5 percent, hitting an almost five-year high, and extended gains in after-hours trade, while shares in Japan’s GS Yuasa Corp, the battery maker for Dreamliner, rose 0.9 percent in Tokyo on Wednesday, outpacing a 0.5 percent drop in the benchmark Nikkei.

 Late on Tuesday, the U.S. Federal Aviation Administration said it approved Boeing’s battery certification plan and will permit two aircraft limited flights to test the new design.